What Is Operations Leadership?

 5. Quality Assurance: Implementing quality control measures, monitoring standards, and taking corrective actions if needed.

-6. Compliance and Risk Management: Ensuring that business operations comply with legal, regulatory, and ethical standards, and managing potential risks.
+6. Compliance and Risk Management: Compliance and risk management is the making sure business operations comply with legal, regulatory, and ethical standards, and managing potential risks.

 7. Technology Management: Overseeing the technology infrastructure, maintaining systems, and implementing new software or hardware as needed.